bengarrett/RetroTxt/docs/src/pattern.md

 All web extension code, including JS, CSS, and HTML, should be encoded as __UTF-8__ using Unix-style __LF__ (line-feed) newline controls.

-## Parsing escape codes
+## Parsing escape codes complexity

 The terms _ANSI escape codes_ or _sequences_ get given to plain text documents embedded with special terminal text stylizations and controls.
-Long formalized into several technical standards such as ANSI X3.64, [ISO/IEC 6429](https://www.iso.org/obp/ui/#iso:std:iso-iec:6429:ed-3:v1:en), and [EMCA-48](https://ecma-international.org/publications-and-standards/standards/ecma-48/), they are commonly but inaccurately referred to as [_ANSI text_](https://blog.ansi.org/2019/10/ansi-art-ascii-art-iso-standards-x3-64/).
+Long formalized into several technical standards such as ANSI X3.64, [ISO/IEC 6429](https://www.iso.org/obp/ui/#iso:std:iso-iec:6429:ed-3:v1:en), and [EMCA-48](https://ecma-international.org/publications-and-standards/standards/ecma-48/), they are commonly but inaccurately referred to as <q>[ANSI text](https://blog.ansi.org/2019/10/ansi-art-ascii-art-iso-standards-x3-64/)</q>.

 The ANSI escape paradigm originates from the 1970s in a very different computing landscape when file and memory size reduction trumped usability.
 Unlike modern HTML syntax, there is no identifier to finish or close text stylizations or formatting changes.